Tech-at-DU/Node-Reddit-Clone/P09-Comments-On-Comments/README.md

 Let's make a new `replies.js` file in our `controllers` folder.
 Within, we'll need access to both the `Post` and `Comment` models.
 At the end, we'll have two freshly implemented routes: `NEW` and `CREATE`.

-> create `/controllers/replies` and include the following code:
+Create `/controllers/replies` and include the following code:

 ```js
 const Post = require('../models/post');